progress612/ProGress/CS61B/CS61B_Notes.md

 ## Lect02: Defining and Using Classes

 Constructors in Java and Python?
+Why we only need to recompile `DogLauncher.java`?
 Understanding `public static void main(String[] args)` [command line arguments] Do all classes have a main method?
 What if not? [also think about the main function in Python] Why static methods?
 When will static method access instance variables?
 What happens for a static variable?
-Is that good?
+Is that good? [weird!]

 **Design philosophy**